ArnellM/HultenRangeMaps/README.md

 ## Historical biodiversity of vascular plants in Sweden

 In the example above we match the historical distribution area of one species to the Swedish national grid.
-Included in the database (and in this package) is a file ‘histPresSweNationalGrid.csv’ with per grid historical presence of all species in the database produced using the method above.
+Included in this package is a file ‘histPresSweNationalGrid.csv’ with per grid historical presence of all species in the database produced using the method above.
 This can be used to produce a map of the historical biodiversity of vascular plants in Sweden.
 <br> We exclude grid cells with 50% or more land surface outside
 Sweden’s national borders and grid cells covered to 80% or more by sea surface or waterways.